msalahat/NodeJS-PNGDefry/README.md

 });
 ```

-+ source_image_file : the source for the png image to be defried by the library.
++ source_image_file : the source for the png image to be deferd by the library.
-+ destination_directory :  the destination direcotry where the result image need to be saved , by default it is saved by the original image name.
++ destination_directory :  the destination directory where the result image need to be saved , by default it is saved by the original image name.
-+ suffix : in case you want to save it in the same original image direcotry , you need to may use this argumant to add a suffix to the saved image name.
++ suffix : in case you want to save it in the same original image directory , you need to may use this argumant to add a suffix to the saved image name.

 ### Test

-A test script is added under tests direcotry :
+A test script is added under tests directory :
-+ First open the image under /tests direcotory by the browser other than safari , it will not be displayed.
++ First open the image under /tests directory by the browser other than safari , it will not be displayed.

-+ Run this commands inside the module root direcotory
++ Run this commands inside the module root directory

 ```javascript
 npm install
 npm test
 ```

-+ If you have successfully installed the package ,the test should pass and   new image with the same name should be created under tests/ouput direcotory .
++ If you have successfully installed the package ,the test should pass and   new image with the same name should be created under tests/output directory .

 + Open the image with your browser it should be displayed.